BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial_docs.rst

   jsonstruct.(pe).(am).diffusionModelType = 'full';
   jsonstruct.(ne).(am).diffusionModelType = 'full';

-To see which other types of diffusion model are available one can view <Electrochemistry.ActiveMaterialInputParams>.
+To see which other types of diffusion model are available one can view :class:`ActiveMaterialInputParams <Electrochemistry.ActiveMaterialInputParams>.
 When running a simulation, BattMo requires that all model parameters are stored in an instance of :class:`BatteryInputParams <Battery.BatteryInputParams>`.
 This class is used to initialize the simulation and is accessed by various parts of the simulator during the simulation.
 This class is instantiated using the jsonstruct we just created:

 .. code-block:: matlab